dannyvankooten/www.dannyvankooten.com/src/content/blog/2024-02-12-sourcehut-pages-domain-redirect.md

 ### Redirecting the homepage

-Create a filed called `index.html` with the following file contents:
+Create a file called `index.html` with the following file contents:

 ```filename
 index.html